WongHanAaron/DailyYield/openspec/changes/implement-rest-api/design.md

 - User group ID in claims for data isolation
 - Implement CQRS pattern: separate command handlers for write operations (e.g., CreateUserGroup, LogMetric) and query handlers for read operations (e.g., GetUserGroups, GetDailySummary)
 - Use Ports and Adapters (Hexagonal Architecture): define ports (interfaces) for domain services and repositories; implement adapters for external concerns like database (EF Core), messaging, and API controllers as primary adapters
+- Containerize the API with Docker: use multi-stage Dockerfile for efficient builds, expose port 8080, and integrate with Docker Compose for local development including Postgres and Redis services

 ## API Endpoints Overview
 High-level list of REST API endpoints to be implemented: